NerfJohn/Project-RISCII/docs/uPManual/README.md

 The CCTRL registers provide various controls and statuses of the uP's core.
 Namely, the registers provide a place for the core to pause the uP and allow the user to enable a "stack overflow detector" tied to register 7 (ie R7) of the core's register file.
 The detector asserts an interrupt when R7 is less than the specified value.

 Read only versions of the program counter (PC) and stack pointer (SP- equal to R7) are also provided.
 They are accurate to the live values within in the core.

+The CCTRL is still fully operational while the uP is in the PAUSED state.

 **_CCTRL_CTRL (SW Address = 0x8000, HW Address = 0xC000)_**